Zequez/logseq-vault/pages/Proyecto%3A Sincronario.md

 		- 13:19
 			- I'm not sure how to manage a project with LogSeq but I'll be learning, so here is my first attempt.
 			- {{embed ((62ed30ac-81a9-47cd-a334-bc68ff3e9ffd))}}
 			- I did a quick research on existing Android apps and webs for the Tzolkin calendar.
-In terms of web apps there is the one from the Law of Time and on spanish the 13 Lunas; but none is
+In terms of web apps there is the one from the Law of Time and on spanish the 13 Lunas; but none is build is a web app but as a general informational portal; which is fine, it complements what I'm attempting to create.
 	-
 -